edlectrico/Elasticsearch_ELK_IoT/README.md

 password: changeme
 ```

+## Check out the whole thing

+Once we have the three instances running, let's send a message to Logstash.
 Now, if you have used (which I highly recommend) the given [logstash-tcp.conf](https://github.com/edlectrico/Elasticsearch_ELK_IoT/blob/master/logstash-tcp.conf) file, then you should be able to test the whole stack by executing the [simpleSender](https://github.com/edlectrico/Elasticsearch_ELK_IoT/blob/master/simpleSender.py) Python script.
 This script just sends via socket an String to Logstash using the 5959 port.
 Logstash receives it and then sends it back to Elasticsearch.
 To check that the message has been correctly sent to both Logstash and Elasticsearch, do the following:

-### Logstash
+### Logstash terminal
 Just watch the terminal in which you have previously launched the Logstash instance.
 You should see something like the following message:

 ![logstash terminal](https://github.com/edlectrico/Elasticsearch_ELK_IoT/blob/master/logastash_terminal_output.png "Logstash terminal output")

-### Elasticsearch
+### Elasticsearch terminal
 In a new terminal just type:
 ```
 curl -XGET localhost:9200/_searchsearch